proplot-dev/proplot/docs/why.rst

 In matplotlib, it can be difficult to draw `~matplotlib.figure.Figure.legend`\ s along the outside of subplots.
-Generally, you need to position the legend manually and adjust various `~matplotlib.gridspec.GridSpec` spacing properties to make *room* for the legend.
-And while colorbars can be drawn along the outside of subplots with ``fig.colorbar(..., ax=ax)``, this can cause asymmetry in plots with more than one subplot, since the space allocated for the colorbar is "stolen" from the parent axes.
+Generally, you need to position the legend manually and adjust the `~matplotlib.gridspec.GridSpec` spacing properties to make *room* for the legend.

+Also, while matplotlib can draw colorbars along the outside of subplots with ``fig.colorbar(..., ax=ax)``, the space allocated for the colorbar is "stolen" from the parent subplot.
+This can cause asymmetry in plots with more than one subplot.

 ..
    And since colorbar widths are specified in *axes relative* coordinates,